Memorial & Traffic Safety Fund

 The City of Edmonton’s Office of Traffic Safety created the fund as a way for grieving family and friends to memorialize their loved ones safely and permanently.
 It is managed by the Edmonton Community Foundation.

-- Reduce collisions, especially ones that involve injury.
+- Reduce collisions, especially those that involve injury

-- Deter risky driver behaviour at intersections, like speeding or running a red light.
+- Deter risky driver behaviour at intersections like running red lights

-- Involve Edmontonians in traffic safety initiatives in their community.
+- Involve citizens in traffic-safety initiatives in their community

 Make a Donation